innolitics/rdm/rdm/init_files/documents/software_plan.md

 - The software item where the bug occurred (if known)
 - If reported by a user, steps to recreate it
 - If found in released software, the criticality of the problem
-- Any relevant relevant information that can be used to investigate the problem [[62304:9.1]].
+- Any relevant information that can be used to investigate the problem [[62304:9.1]].

 **Output:** The problem report